salvois/LargeXlsx/README.md

 ### Headers and footers

-Call `SetHeaderFooter` on an `XlsxWriter` when you want to add headers and footers to worksheet printout (since version 1.9):
+Call `SetHeaderFooter` on an `XlsxWriter` when you want to add headers and footers to worksheet printout:

 ```csharp
 //class XlsxWriter